ErpNetDocs/info/legal/platform-terms-of-use.md

 #### 9.1.3.
 Default Billing Model

-Unless otherwise provided in the applicable Order Form or Documentation, the Subscription Billing Model should apply to the Purchased Services and their Usage limits for the duration of the Agreement.
+Unless otherwise provided in the applicable Subscription Order or Documentation, the Subscription Billing Model should apply to the Purchased Services and their Usage limits for the duration of the Agreement.

 Customer can make a request for different combinations of Usage limits and Billing Models, but ERP.net reserves the right to prepare a personal offer that may better meet the needs of the Customer.

 ### 9.2.
 Agreement Term

-This Agreement commences on the date on which an Order Form is submitted by the Customer and shall continue in effect for an indefinite period of time until it is terminated in accordance with the provisions thereof.
-This Agreement is valid for the Order Forms which this Agreement accompanies.
+This Agreement commences on the date on which a Subscription Order is submitted by the Customer and shall continue in effect for an indefinite period of time until it is terminated in accordance with the provisions thereof.
+This Agreement is valid for the Subscription Orders which this Agreement accompanies.

 ### 9.3.
 Pricing and Payment

 Customer will provide ERP.net with valid and updated bank card information, or with a valid purchase order or alternative document reasonably acceptable to ERP.net.
-If Customer provides bank card (credit card, debit card, virtual card etc.) information to ERP.net, Customer authorizes ERP.net to charge such bank card for all Purchased Services listed in the Order Form for the duration of this Agreement.
+If Customer provides bank card (credit card, debit card, virtual card etc.) information to ERP.net, Customer authorizes ERP.net to charge such bank card for all Purchased Services listed in the Subscription Order for the duration of this Agreement.

-Such charges shall be made either monthly or in accordance with any different Billing Period stated in Order Form.
+Such charges shall be made either monthly or in accordance with any different Billing Period stated in Subscription Order.
 Depending on the Billing Models chosen, such charges will be made:

 - In case of **Subscription Billing Model** – on the 1st of the month for the advance use for next Billing Period;
 - In case of **Usage Billing Models** – on the 1st of the month for the use generated in the previous Billing Period;
 - In case of **Combined billing model** – on the 1st of the month for the advance and used quantities;

 Regardless of the start date of the Agreement, the Customer’s card shall be charged or the Customer shall be invoiced on the 1st day of the month.
 All Services used prior to that day shall be included in the first charge or invoice, together with the Fees for the next month.
-If the Order Form specifies that payment will be by a method other than a bank card, ERP.net will invoice Customer in advance and otherwise in accordance with the relevant Order Form.
-Unless otherwise stated in the Order Form, invoiced fees are due net 15 days from the invoice date.
+If the Subscription Order specifies that payment will be by a method other than a bank card, ERP.net will invoice Customer in advance and otherwise in accordance with the relevant Subscription Order.
+Unless otherwise stated in the Subscription Order, invoiced fees are due net 15 days from the invoice date.
 Customer is responsible for providing complete and accurate billing and contact information to ERP.net and notifying ERP.net of any changes to such information.

 Customer agrees that its purchases are not contingent on the delivery of any future functionality or features, or dependent on any oral or written public comments made by ERP.net regarding future functionality or features.

 ### 9.4.
 Renewal

-Except as otherwise specified in an Order Form, the Agreement Term will automatically renew for additional periods equal to the expiring Agreement Term or one year (whichever is shorter), unless either party gives the other written notice (email acceptable) at least 30 days before the end of the relevant Agreement Term.
-Except as expressly provided in the applicable Order Form, renewal of promotional or one-time prices will be at ERP.net’s applicable list price in effect at the time of the applicable renewal.
+Except as otherwise specified in a Subscription Order, the Agreement Term will automatically renew for additional periods equal to the expiring Agreement Term or one year (whichever is shorter), unless either party gives the other written notice (email acceptable) at least 30 days before the end of the relevant Agreement Term.
+Except as expressly provided in the applicable SubscriptionOrder, renewal of promotional or one-time prices will be at ERP.net’s applicable list price in effect at the time of the applicable renewal.
 Notwithstanding anything to the contrary, any renewal in which Purchased Services volume or Agreement Term length for any Services has decreased from the prior term will result in re-pricing at renewal without regard to the prior term’s per-unit pricing.

-If there is no Contract End Date specified in the applicable Order Form, the Agreement shall renew automatically on the 1st of every month.
+If there is no Contract End Date specified in the applicable Subscription Order, the Agreement shall renew automatically on the 1st of every month.

 ### 9.5.
 Price Changes